-Figure 6: Unit costs for different numbers of regions, commodities, and periods deadlines are missed.
+Figure 6: Unit costs for different numbers of regions, commodities, and periods terminals' fixed and operational costs since the terminals are used more efficiently.
+Penalties are also fewer due to the best proportion between demand fulfilled on time and the one in which deadlines are missed.
 In contrast, transport costs tend to increase when the demand is higher because cheaper services become fully booked, and thus the most expensive ones are required.
 The total unit cost is less with medium demand.
 The reason is that with medium demand is possible to better balance the different types of costs by utilizing better the terminals' capacity and having enough cheaper transport services.